Cut distance identifying graphon parameters over weak* limits: Preliminaries

 \subsubsection{Moduli of convexity of seminorming graphs}

-Suppose that $H$ is a seminorming graph.
-Let $\left\Vert \cdot\right\Vert _{H}$ be the corresponding seminorm on $\KERNELSPACE$.
-Hatami determined in Theorem~2.16 of \cite{Hat:Siderenko} the moduli of convexity of connected seminorming graphs (note that Hatami wrongly claimed his result for disconnected graphs as well, see~\cite{GaHlLe:Disconnnected} for a discussion). \begin{thm} Let $m\in\mathbb{N}$ and let $\mathfrak{d}_{m}$ be the modulus of convexity of the $L^{m}$ norm.
+For every seminorming graph $H$, let $\left\Vert \cdot\right\Vert _{H}$ be the corresponding seminorm on $\KERNELSPACE$.
+Hatami determined in Theorem~2.16 of \cite{Hat:Siderenko} the moduli of convexity of the norms induced by connected seminorming graphs (note that Hatami wrongly claimed his result for disconnected graphs as well, see~\cite{GaHlLe:Disconnnected} for a discussion): \begin{thm} Let $m\in\mathbb{N}$ and let $\mathfrak{d}_{m}$ be the modulus of convexity of the $L^{m}$ norm.
 There exists a constant $C_{m}>0$ such that for any connected seminorming graph $H$ with $m$ edges we have the following.
 The modulus $\mathfrak{d}_{H}$ of convexity of the seminorm $\left\Vert \cdot\right\Vert _{H}$ satisfies

 \end{thm}